The Meaning of Bill of Lading: Definition, Purpose & Types

 Furthermore, the bill of lading acts as a title of ownership of goods.
 At first, the shipper owns the product.
 Next, the shipper releases the product to a carrier.
 Finally, the consignee receives and owns the product.
 This chain of command protects all three parties.
 Throughout the process of shipping, transportation, and receiving, the bill of lading is the sole proof of transaction.

-Let’s take a closer look at an example of a bill of lading and what you’ll find on it.
+Let’s look closer at an example of a bill of lading and what you’ll find on it.

 - Date – The date on top represents the date the BOL was issued.